Walls of Jerusalem National Park

 The Walls of Jerusalem National Park is a national park located in the Central Highlands region of Tasmania, Australia.
 The park is located approximately 144 km northwest of Hobart, east of the Cradle Mountain-Lake St Clair National Park, and west of the Central Plateau Conservation Area.
 It is south of Mole Creek, Tasmania, and Rowallan Lake.
 The national park forms part of the Tasmanian Wilderness World Heritage Area.

 The locality of Walls of Jerusalem is in the local government areas of Central Highlands (36%) and Meander Valley (64%) in Tasmania.
 The locality is about 244 km north-west of the town of Hamilton.

-Etymology and history
+Etymology and History

 The park takes its name from the geological features of the park which are thought to resemble the walls of the city of Jerusalem.
 As a result, many places and features within the park also have Biblical references for names, such as Herods Gate, Lake Salome, Solomons Jewels, Damascus Gate, the Pool of Bethesda.

-According to local legend, a prophet roams the wilderness, cursing the nations of the walkers who enter the park.